alexanderkotsev/gp-ogc-api-features/tg.md

 ### OGC API - Features - a brief overview

-OGC API standards define modular API building blocks to spatially enable Web APIs in a consistent way.
+OGC API standards define modular API parts that spatially enable Web APIs in a consistent way.
 The [OpenAPI specification](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#OpenAPI) is used to define the API building blocks.

 OGC API - Features provides API building blocks to create, modify and query features on the Web.
 OGC API - Features is comprised of multiple parts, each of them is a separate standard.
 The ["Core"](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html) part specifies the core capabilities and is restricted to fetching features where geometries are represented in the WGS 84 coordinate reference system with axis order longitude/latitude.
 Additional capabilities that address more advanced needs will be specified in additional parts.